Paul Aloysius Kenna: Olympics

 He competed in the 1912 Summer Olympics for Great Britain as a horse rider.
 He did not finish the Individual eventing (Military) competition, also the British team did not finish the team event.
 In the individual jumping event he finished 27th.

-World War I
+First World War

 He was killed in action at Suvla, Turkey during the Battle of Gallipoli on 30 August 1915, aged 53 and is buried in Lala Baba Cemetery.

-His VC is on display in The Royal Lancers and Nottinghamshire Yeomanry Museum in Thoresby Park, Nottinghamshire.
+His Victoria Cross medal is on display in The Royal Lancers and Nottinghamshire Yeomanry Museum in Thoresby Park, Nottinghamshire.